-My goal is to utilize biostatistics to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable populations.
+My goal is to carry out research to help prevent and alleviate suffering for the sickest, poorest, and most vulnerable populations.

 Perinatal Drug Exposure, prematurity and inhaled nitric oxide treatment, bronchopulmonary dysplasia, unsupervised clustering of neonatal ICU infants and short-term/longout-of-homeh/cost to health services/education / out of home care outcomes and service utilisation for babies and their mothers.
 Results of a population birth cohort 'Joining the Dots' of 1.8 million babies and their mothers in NSW between 2001 and 2020.
 Methods focused on causal mediation analysis.